LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0503_Manage_Log_Collection.md

     >**Note**: The folder should contain folders corresponding to each individual copy you initiated.
 The folders should have the names in the format **AzureStackLogs-*YYYYMMDDHHMMSS*-AZS-ERCS01**, where ***YYYYMMDDHHMMSS*** represents the timestamp of the copy.

-1. From the PowerShell Remoting session prompt in the **Administrator: Windows PowerShell ISE** window, run the following to close the session:
+1. From the PowerShell Remoting session prompt in the **Administrator: Windows PowerShell** window, run the following to close the session:

     ```powershell
     Close-PrivilegedEndpoint -TranscriptsPathDestination '\\AzS-HOST1.azurestack.local\AzSHLogs' -Credential $using:adminCredentials